Modern JavaScript (ES6+)

 3. Asynchronous JavaScript & The Event Loop

 JavaScript is single-threaded, meaning it can only do one thing at a time.
-The Event Loop is the model that allows it to handle long-running operations (like an API call) without freezing the user interface.
+The Event Loop allows it to handle long-running operations (like an API call) without freezing the UI.

 - When an async operation (like

-) is started, it’s handed off to the browser’s Web API. - The JavaScript call stack continues to run and stays clear.
+fetch) starts, it’s handed to the browser’s Web API. - The JavaScript call stack continues to run.

-- When the Web API finishes its work, it places a callback function in the Callback Queue.
+- When the Web API finishes, it places a callback function in the Callback Queue.

-- The Event Loop constantly checks: is the call stack empty?
-If it is, it takes the first item from the queue and pushes it onto the stack to be executed.
+- The Event Loop checks if the call stack is empty.
+If it is, it pushes the first item from the queue onto the stack.

 4. Promises and async/await

-- Promises were introduced to clean up “Callback Hell”.
-A Promise is an object that holds the future result of an async operation.
-It can be in one of three states:
+- Promises: An object representing the future result of an async operation.
+It can be

 Practice Exercise

-Refactor a piece of callback-based asynchronous code (callback hell) to use Promises, and then again using async/await
+Refactor callback-based asynchronous code (callback hell) to use Promises, and then again using async/await.

 Answer